GoogleCloudPlatform/opentelemetry-operations-java/examples/instrumentation-quickstart/README.md

 	gcloud auth application-default login

+> [!CAUTION]
-**NOTE: This method of authentication is not recommended for production environments.**
+> This method of authentication is not recommended for production environments.

 Executing this command will save your application credentials to the default path which will depend on the type of machine -
 - Linux, macOS: `$HOME/.config/gcloud/application_default_credentials.json`